Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-21.08.md

   * PCRE2 (cpe*) - A popular regular expression library, uses bzip2, zlib (block 1),
     libreadline (block2)

-  * Perl (cpe*) - The Perl packages included in the 2021b version of Perl in the EasyBuilders repository need DB, expat, ncurses, termcap and zlib from block 1 and libreadline from block 2.

   * pixman (cpe*) - Pixel manipulation library.
 Needs libpng (block 2)

   * SQLite (cpe*) - Database library.
 Needs libreadline and Tcl (block 2)